mstksg/inCode/copy/entries/regexp.md

 implementations of regular expressions support.
 Try this out in the [sample code][code] as an exercise!

+One fun thing you can do also is to use our regexp type to generate a string that it would match on.
+Try doing this both in the `runAlt`-based method and also the explicit pattern matching method!

 Another interesting direction we can take, along the lines of [build systems a la carte][bsalc], is experimenting with different free structures to give rise to different types of languages/expressions.
 For example, if we use the free